Dementias 2026 Programme

 Joanna Wardlaw, Professor of Applied Neuroimaging, University of Edinburgh and UK DRI

-This lecture will cover recent developments in understanding of vascular causes of cognitive decline and dementia, the importance of optimising vascular risk factor management for all patients attending memory clinics, and summarise alternative approaches to improving vascular function now being tested in clinical trials, including identification of potential interventions.
+This talk will cover recent developments in understanding of vascular causes of cognitive decline and dementia, the importance of optimising vascular risk factor management for all patients attending memory clinics, and summarise alternative approaches to improving vascular function now being tested in clinical trials, including identification of potential interventions.

 -